arup-group/osmox/docs/installation.md

 # Installation

-## Setting up a user environment
+## Installing a user environment

-As a `osmox` user, it is easiest to install using the [mamba](https://mamba.readthedocs.io/en/latest/index.html) package manager, as follows:
+As a `osmox` user, it is easiest to install using the [conda](https://docs.conda.io/en/latest/) package manager, as follows:

-1. Install mamba with the [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) executable for your operating system.
+1. Install conda with the [miniforge](https://github.com/conda-forge/miniforge?tab=readme-ov-file#download) executable for your operating system.
+   Arup users on Windows can install `miniforge` from the Arup software shop by downloading "VS Code for Python".
-1. Open the command line (or the "miniforge prompt" in Windows).
+1. Open the command line (or the VSCode "integrated terminal" in Windows).
-1. Create the osmox mamba environment: `mamba create -n osmox -c conda-forge -c city-modelling-lab osmox`
+1. Create the osmox conda environment: `conda create -n osmox -c conda-forge -c city-modelling-lab osmox`
-1. Activate the osmox mamba environment: `mamba activate osmox`
+1. Activate the osmox conda environment: `conda activate osmox`

 All together:

 --8<-- "README.md:docs-install-user"

+!!! tip
+    If you are an Arup user and are having difficulties with creating the `conda` environment, it may be due to *SSL certificates*.
+    You'll know that this is the case because there will be mention of "SSL" in the error trace.
+    Search `SSL Certificates` on the Arup internal Sharepoint to find instructions on adding the certificates for `conda`.
+    Windows users who have installed "VS Code for Python" from the software shop should have all the relevant certificates in place, but you will need to follow the instructions given on the SharePoint troubleshooting page if you want to run the command from in a Windows Subsystem for Linux (WSL) session.

-## Setting up a development environment
+## Installing a development environment

 The install instructions are slightly different to create a development environment compared to a user environment: